kuhe/code-samples/C++ Learning Reference/Data Structures/readme.md

-Library:

-implementations using library structures (e.g. vector)

-Student:

-implementations using student's structures (e.g. Lehr::LinkedList)
+Data Structure implementations by the learner, under the namespace Lehr (e.g. Lehr::LinkedList)

+Trees can be found in the Graphs directory.

 ### Notes